 Fog of Doom: The red fog that appears in Ultimax, which works similarly to both the TV World and the Dark Hour by disabling electric power and altering the real world in addition to making the use of Personas easier.

 Forgot About His Powers: Yu and Aigis barely utilize their "Wild Card" abilities to switch between different Persona, even when doing so would give them a clear advantage.

 Fragile Speedster: Yosuke, who is the fastest character in the game, but has poor strength and defense.

 Gameplay and Story Segregation: Goes both ways.
-In the Story Mode, the majority of Labrys fight is done that she's in permanent Persona Break because she only gets her Persona near the end of the story.
-On the other hand, Mitsuru has an intro where she enters the battlefield with her 10-doored limousine, and she's apparently able to bring it to close spaces like a classroom or announcer room.
+In the Story Mode, the majority of fights involving Labrys have her be in permanent Persona Break, because she only gets her Persona near the end of the story.
+On the other hand, Mitsuru has an intro where she enters the battlefield with her 10-doored limousine, and she's apparently able to bring it to closed spaces like a classroom or an announcement room.

 Genre Savvy: At the end, Mitsuru tells the former Investigation Team members to be aware of the enemy out to get them, but to leave the job to the Shadow Operatives instead of abandoning their normal lives for it.
 Yu, unwilling to let someone else take responsibility, makes a subtle sign to his friends to concede the point, and reinstates the Investigation Team the next day.
 Mitsuru, however, realizes what he's doing immediately, and admits to Naoto that there's little she could have done to dissuade them anyway.

 Kanji: I'll give you one hell of a beating, just like last year.
 I hope you're ready!